ThijsDeGamer/school_tools/README.md

 # school tools
 School tools is a python tool that allows you to do advanced things on school pc's.
+The target of this project is to make it easier for people to use python scripts and tools on school pc's.
+The project is for educational purposes only, nothing bad is intended with this project, so please don't hack your school with this.

 # Using the tool on PC
 1) Download the most recent version of windows.zip.